phineas-pta/kinh_nhat_tung/README.md

 to be used in liturgy, please ask a Vietnamese for help when using this site, i'll make a proper language switcher when i have time

-**DISCLAIMER: this is a work of compilation, not garanted for authenticity**
+**DISCLAIMER: this is a hobby project, academic accuracy not guaranteed**

 feel free to contact me if you need more detailed references

-the site is online here: https://phineas-pta.github.io/kinh_nhat_tung/

 many thanks to The Open Buddhist University for sharing my project on [their site](https://buddhistuniversity.net/content/reference/kinh-nhat-tung_phineas-pta)

+the site is online here: https://phineas-pta.github.io/kinh_nhat_tung/ — backup: https://phineas-pta.gitlab.io/kinh_nhat_tung/

+main source code: https://github.com/phineas-pta/kinh_nhat_tung — backup: https://gitlab.com/phineas-pta/kinh_nhat_tung

 # web page formatting